 While we’d usually be pretty chill about the premise of seeing our friends on the weekend, this time, it’s a pretty big deal with the bank holiday weekend.
 After what feels like months of being skint, we’re in desperate need of a huge blowout and the perfect opportunity to make brand new memories.
 From competitive spins on classic games to nostalgic blasts-from-the-past, here’s our guide to some of the best game and activity bars in Manchester.

 1. Flight Club

 One of the most popular game bars in Manchester, Flight Club has a lot to offer its guests, with interactive darts games (that everyone can enjoy!), bottomless brunches, and a delicious menu of cocktails.
-Perfect for birthdays, works dos, or post-pandemic reunions – the venue has 14 private spaces to enjoy with your squad, a large bar area, and live DJs regularly playing, too.
+Perfect for birthdays, works dos, or a cheeky bank holiday meetup – the venue has 14 private spaces to enjoy with your squad, a large bar area, and live DJs regularly playing, too.
 Flight Club, Ship Canal House, 98 King St, M2 4WU.

 2. Point Blank